Bayashat/fox_paper_api/README.md

 ## Project Overview
-Welcome to the Fox Paper!
-This portal is designed to serve as a platform for managing and accessing research papers, articles, and related resources.
-Whether you are a researcher, student, or enthusiast, this portal aims to provide a centralized and user-friendly interface for discovering and organizing research materials.
+Welcome to Fox Paper, a cutting-edge platform designed for the management and discovery of research papers, articles, and academic resources.
+Tailored for researchers, students, educators, and enthusiasts, Fox Paper offers a centralized, user-friendly interface for accessing a wide range of scholarly materials.

-## Features
+## Key Features
-1. User Registration: Users can register on the platform by providing essential details like email, phone number, password, name.
+* User Registration:  Sign up with essential information such as email, phone number, and password.

-2. User Authentication: Utilizing JWT (JSON Web Tokens), the project ensures secure and seamless authentication for registered users.
+* Secure User Authentication: Utilizes JWT (JSON Web Tokens) to ensure secure access.

+* User Role Management: Supports predefined roles including 'User' and 'Moderator', allowing for differentiated access and functionalities.

-3. User Profile Management: Authenticated users can update their personal information, including phone number, name, and city.
+* Profile Management: Users can update personal information such as phone number, name, and city.

-4. Research Paper Management: Users can create, update, and delete research papers, including details like title, author, publication date, and category.
+* Research Management: Create, update, view, and delete research entries, enhancing academic collaboration and resource sharing.

+* File Upload: Allows for independent file uploads with the ability to link these files to research entries post-upload.

-5. Research Paper Search: Users can search for research papers based on title, author, publication date, and category.
+* Advanced Search: Filter and search for research papers by title, author, publication date, or category.

-6. Research Paper Comments: Users can add comments to research papers, providing feedback, insights, and additional information.

-7. Research Paper Ratings: Users can rate research papers based on their quality, relevance, and significance.
+* Commenting System: Engage with the community by adding comments to research papers.

+* Ratings and Reviews: Rate and review research papers to aid in quality assurance and community engagement.

-8. Research Paper Favorites: Users can add research papers to their favorites list for easy access and reference.
+* Favorites: Bookmark research papers for easy access and reference.

-9. Research Paper Categories: Users can browse research papers based on categories like Computer Science, Mathematics, Physics, and more.
+* Categorized Browsing: Navigate through research papers sorted into categories like Science, Technology, Medicine, and more.

-10. Moderator Role: Moderators can review, approve, reject, and flag research papers based on quality, relevance, and compliance.

-11. Moderator Dashboard: Moderators have access to a dedicated dashboard for managing research papers, comments, ratings, and user activity.
+* Moderator Dashboard: Specialized dashboard for moderators to approve, reject, and manage submissions ensuring content quality and relevance.

 ## Technology Stack
-* FastAPI: A modern, fast web framework for building APIs with Python 3.7+ based on standard Python type hints.
+* FastAPI: Utilizes this modern, fast web framework for building APIs with Python 3.11, emphasizing on speed and the use of standard Python type hints.

 * SQLAlchemy: A powerful and flexible SQL toolkit and Object-Relational Mapping (ORM) library for Python.